-St John Ambulance Turangi makes progress leap with KCEPT funds
+St John Ambulance Turangi makes progress leap with KCT funds

-The King Country Electric Power Trust (KCEPT) are thrilled that the St John Ambulance, Turangi have made significant progress in their new garage build, which has been funded by a distribution from KCEPT.
+The King Country Trust (previously the King Country Electric Power Trust) are thrilled that the St John Ambulance, Turangi have made significant progress in their new garage build, which has been funded by a distribution from KCT.

 “We were delighted to recently get resource consent over the line and attain final approval from St John,” says Chair of Tuwharetoa St John Turangi Area Committee, Fraser Lake.